circleci/circleci-docs/jekyll/_cci2/workflows.md

 order: 30
 ---

 This section describes the Workflows feature and provides examples for parallel, sequential, fan-in, fan-out, and branch-level workflows.
-To enable Workflows, you must first split the single job in your `config.yml` file into multiple jobs, if you have not already done so.
+To enable Workflows, you must first split the single job in your CircleCI 2.0 `config.yml` file into multiple jobs with unique names, if you have not already done so.
 Job names must be unique within a `config.yml` file.
+See [Migrating from 1.0 to 2.0]({{ site.baseurl }}/2.0/migrating-from-1-2/) for instructions.

 ## Overview

 A workflow is a set of rules for defining a collection of jobs and their run order.
 The Workflows feature is designed with a flexible algorithm to support very complex job scheduling and orchestration using a simple set of new configuration keys.
-Consider configuring workflows if you need to meet any of the following requirements:
+Consider configuring Workflows if you need to meet any of the following requirements:

 - Run and troubleshoot jobs independently
 - Fan-out to run multiple jobs in parallel for testing various versions